 Some lifters may find dumbbell bench presses more productive.

 Incline bench presses are done on either an adjustable or fixed incline bench.

-Angles vary, but between 30-45 degrees is generally best.
+Angles vary, but between 30 to a 45-degree angle is generally best.

 The incline bench press works the same muscles as the flat bench press, i.e.,

 - Triceps brachii